 However, special and unique circumstances will also be considered.
-ABCFP staff will contact registrants who did not submit a CDP report or reported fewer than 30 qualifying hours at the end of each CDP year to help inform the APRC about circumstances which may have contributed to the CDP non-compliance.
+ABCFP staff will contact registrants who did not submit a CPD report or reported fewer than 30 qualifying hours at the end of each CPD year to help inform the APRC about circumstances which may have contributed to the CPD non-compliance.

 Again, this work occurs at the end of the CPD year and will consider information provided by a registrant in addition to the registration category or subcategory upon registration renewal.

 (Note: prorated qualifying hours are rounded to the nearest whole number).

 If you have questions about the CPD Program and related Bylaws, email CPDhelp@abcfp.ca.